MobilityChoices/mc-server/README.md

 ## Scripts

-- `npm run cover`: runs all tests and collects code coverage information
+- `npm run cover`: runs all tests and collects code coverage information; the results can be viewed by opening `coverage/lcov-report/index.html`

 - `npm run develop`: restarts the server on every change